OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadParcelsFromHydroBase/ReadParcelsFromHydroBase.md

 	The well identifier can be either a structure WDID or well permit receipt.
 	2. For parcels that are returned, add a parcel record to the data model for each unique year and parcel ID, if not already added.
+	3. For each record from step 1, add a well supply for the parcel, if not already added.
+	This ONLY adds specific wells included in the groundwater-only aggregate/system list.
+	See step 5.
-	3. For each parcel read "parcel use" data (HydroBase `vw_CDSS_ParcelUseTSStructureToParcel` view) and add a surface supply for the parcel, if not already added.
+	4. For each parcel read "parcel use" data (HydroBase `vw_CDSS_ParcelUseTSStructureToParcel` view) and add a surface supply for the parcel, if not already added.
 	This is necessary in order to account for surface water supplies for ditches that are not included in the dataset.
-	4. Add a groundwater water supply record to the parcel for the well.
+	5. For the second overall iteration, query all wells associated with the parcel.
+	Any wells that were not previously added are considered as not being in the model dataset.
+	Unmodeled wells will impact the number of supplies and resulting area fractions but the associated fractional area will not be added to crop pattern or irrigation practice time series.
 4. If the CU Location is a collection and the collection part type is `Parcel`:
 	1. This case was implemented for [`ReadCropPatternTSFromHydroBase`](../ReadCropPatternTSFromHydroBase/ReadCropPatternTSFromHydroBase.md) and